Fault and No-Fault Divorce in Albany

 No-fault divorce is recognized in a section of the Domestic Relations Act 170(7) and must involve a breakdown of the marital relationship for a period of six months or more.
 The purpose of a no-fault divorce is to facilitate the judicial process when both parties want to accomplish the divorce with little to no litigation.
 It simplifies the pleadings so the spouses do not have to focus on battling over fault.

-A no-fault proceeding might be delayed if the couple has not yet reached the threshold of the six months of marriage breakdown or if they do not meet a residency requirement.
+As a local attorney could further explain, a no-fault divorce proceeding might be delayed if the couple has not yet reached the threshold of the six months of marriage breakdown or if they do not meet a residency requirement.
 There might also be issues with serving the papers to the other spouse if their whereabouts are unknown.

 To begin a no-fault divorce, one spouse must file a summons with a notice explaining the grounds and naming all parties involved.
 Alternatively, they can file a summons with a complaint that sets forth the parameters of fault.
 A specific description of the marriage break down is not necessary, only a sworn statement from one spouse stating that the marriage has been irretrievably broken for a period of six months or more, and cannot be mended.

-An experienced divorce lawyer could help simplify the filings and assure that they are properly completed so that the court will not have to intervene, and neither of the two spouses would need to appear in court.
+An experienced attorney could help simplify the filings for a no-fault divorce and assure that they are properly completed so that the court will not have to intervene, and neither of the two spouses would need to appear in court.

 A fault divorce could occur due to the abandonment of a spouse, cruel and inhumane treatment, or simply living pursuant to a written Separation Agreement for a period of one year or more.